 Sarah Massena, MBA is the Business Director of the University of Colorado's Center for Surgical Innovation.
 Sarah is a native of Colorado, went to Colorado College and shortly after received her MBA.
 Sarah started CSI in 2007 and has helped CSI grow from a 1000 square foot lab to over 8000 square feet, in the new Bioscience 3 facility.
 When Sarah started in 2007, the CSI team consisted of Dr. Robinson and her and now there are 7 employees.

-Alexandra Hay is a Lab Coordinator for the University of Colorado’s Center for Surgical Innovation.
+Alexandra Hay is the CSI Lab Manager for the University of Colorado’s Center for Surgical Innovation.
 She received a bachelor’s degree in Biological Sciences at Florida Atlantic University in Florida.
 She has been working in the bioskills industry since 2016.
-Before she joined CSI in 2019, Alexandra worked as a Lab Coordinator and supervisor assisting customers with planning and hosting bioskills events all over the country for 3 years.

 Lab Support Technician